BladeRunnerJS/brjs-site/docs/use/create_aspect.md

 <div class="alert alert-info">
 <p>
 Note that unlike apps, bladesets and blades, aspects can not currently be created on the BladeRunnerJS dashboard.
-Future releases will support [creating aspects from the dashboard](/https://github.com/BladeRunnerJS/brjs/issues/647).
+Future releases will support <a href="https://github.com/BladeRunnerJS/brjs/issues/647">creating aspects from the dashboard</a>.
 </p>
 </div>